iQOO 12 Pro vs iQOO 11: Which Smartphone Should You Opt For?

 -What is the price of the iQOO 12 Pro?

-The iQOO 12 Pro has been launched in China at a starting price of CNY 4,999 (approximately MYR 3,220).
+The iQOO 12 Pro has been launched in China at a starting price of CNY 4,999 (approximately SGD 931).